guochengqian/PointNeXt/README.md

 Official PyTorch implementation of PointNeXt, for the following paper:

-*PointNeXt: Revisiting PointNet++ with Improved Training and Scaling Strategies*
+**PointNeXt: Revisiting PointNet++ with Improved Training and Scaling Strategies**

 *by [Guocheng Qian](https://www.gcqian.com/), [Yuchen Li](https://cemse.kaust.edu.sa/vision-cair/people/person/yuchen-li), [Houwen Peng](https://houwenpeng.com/), [Jinjie Mai](https://cemse.kaust.edu.sa/people/person/jinjie-mai), [Hasan Hammoud](https://cemse.kaust.edu.sa/ece/people/person/hasan-abed-al-kader-hammoud), [Mohamed Elhoseiny](http://www.mohamed-elhoseiny.com/), [Bernard Ghanem](https://www.bernardghanem.com/)*

-**TL;DR:** In PointNeXt, we propose improved training and model scaling strategies to boost PointNet++ to the state-of-the-art level.
+**TL;DR:** We propose improved training and model scaling strategies to boost PointNet++ to state-of-the-art level.
 PointNet++ with the proposed model scaling is named as PointNeXt, the next version of PointNets.

 <p align="center">
 <img src="misc/pointnext.jpeg" width=85% height=85% class="center">
 </p>

+## News
+-  :pushpin:  [Houwen Peng](https://houwenpeng.com/) is hiring research interns at Microsoft Research Asia.
+Contact: houwen.peng@microsoft.com
+-  :pushpin:  [Bernard Ghanem](https://www.bernardghanem.com/) is hiring visiting students.
+Monthly salary is paid with free housing.
+Contact Guocheng if interested: guocheng.qian@kaust.edu.sa
+-  2022/06/12: Code released

-## Features of OpenPoints Library
+## Features
-In the PointNeXt project, we propose a new and flexible codebase for point-based methods, namely **OpenPoints**.
+In the PointNeXt project, we propose a new and flexible codebase for point-based methods, namely [**OpenPoints**](https://github.com/guochengqian/openpoints).
 The biggest difference between OpenPoints and other libraries is that we focus more on reproducibility and fair benchmarking.

-1. **Extensibility**: support many representative networks for point cloud understanding, such as *PointNet, DGCNN, DeepGCN, PointNet++, ASSANet, PointMLP*, and our ***PointNeXt***.
+1. **Extensibility**: supports many representative networks for point cloud understanding, such as *PointNet, DGCNN, DeepGCN, PointNet++, ASSANet, PointMLP*, and our ***PointNeXt***.
 More networks can be built easily based on our framework since OpenPoints support a wide range of basic operations including graph convolutions, self-attention, farthest point sampling, ball query, *e.t.c*.

-2. **Reproducibility**: all implemented models are trained on various tasks by at least three times. *Pretrained models and logs* are available.
+2. **Reproducibility**: all implemented models are trained on various tasks at least three times.
+Mean±std is provided in the [PointNeXt paper](https://arxiv.org/abs/2206.04670).  *Pretrained models and logs* are available.

 3. **Fair Benchmarking**: in PointNeXt, we find a large part of performance gain is due to the training strategies.
-In this library, all models are trained with the improved training strategies and all achieve much higher accuracy than the original reported value.
+In OpenPoints, all models are trained with the improved training strategies and all achieve much higher accuracy than the original reported value.

 4. **Ease of Use**: *Build* model, optimizer, scheduler, loss function,  and data loader *easily from cfg*.
 Train and validate different models on various tasks by simply changing the `cfg\*\*.yaml` file.